Taylor Guerrieri: Texas Rangers

 On January 9, 2019, the Texas Rangers signed Guerrieri to a minor league contract with an invitation to spring training.
-He was assigned to the Triple-A Nashville Sounds to open the 2019 season.
-On July 16, the Rangers selected Guerrieri's contract.
-Guerrieri was designated for assignment on November 20, 2019.
+He was assigned to the Triple–A Nashville Sounds to open the season.
+On July 16, the Rangers selected Guerrieri's contract, adding him to their active roster Guerrieri was designated for assignment on November 20.
 He accepted an outright assignment to Nashville on November 27.

-Guerrieri elected free agency after the 2020 season on October 1, 2020.
+Guerrieri did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He elected free agency on October 1, 2020.

 Seattle Mariners

-On February 8, 2021, Guerrieri signed a minor league contract with an invitation to Spring Training with the Seattle Mariners.
-Guerrieri appeared in 22 games with the Triple-A Tacoma Rainers, recording a 4.61 ERA with 28 strikeouts.
-On August 12, 2021, Guerrieri was released by the Mariners.
+On February 8, 2021, Guerrieri signed a minor league contract with the Seattle Mariners that included an invitation to spring training.
+Guerrieri appeared in 22 games with the Triple–A Tacoma Rainiers, recording a 4.61 ERA with 28 strikeouts.
+Guerrieri was released by the Mariners organization on August 12.

 Philadelphia Phillies

-On August 24, Guerrieri signed a minor league contract with the Philadelphia Phillies.
-He was assigned to the Triple-A Lehigh Valley IronPigs.
-He elected free agency on November 7, 2021.
+On August 24, 2021, Guerrieri signed a minor league contract with the Philadelphia Phillies organization.
+He was assigned to the Triple–A Lehigh Valley IronPigs, where he made 7 appearances and struggled to a 6.48 ERA with 10 strikeouts in 8 1/3 innings pitched.
+Guerrieri elected free agency following the season on November 7.

+High Point Rockers

+On May 16, 2023, Guerrieri signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 30 relief outings for the Rockers, he recorded a 4.55 ERA with 30 strikeouts across 29 2/3 innings pitched.

+On April 15, 2024, Guerrieri re–signed with the Rockers.
+In 11 games (9 starts) for the Rockers, he compiled a 3–3 record and 4.37 ERA with 37 strikeouts over 45 1/3 innings pitched.
+Guerrieri was released by High Point on September 3.

+On April 16, 2025, Guerrieri re-signed with High Point.
+He made one starts for the Rockers, allowing six runs on eight hits with two walks and five strikeouts over 3 1/3 innings.
+Guerrieri was released by the team on May 7.